Keith Obilana, MBA '13

 Graziadio Spotlight Stories

-Why did you choose Pepperdine Graziadio School of Business and Management?
+Why did you choose Pepperdine Graziadio Business School?

 "I choose Pepperdine Graziadio because it is a top-ranked school.
 It is local and a Christian university aiming to give students a sense of purpose, service and leadership.
 I looked at other top-ranked schools, but Pepperdine was unique in that it met all three of my requirements."